lucacattan3o/lucacattan3o.github.io/18/README.md

-#Sketch 17
+#Sketch 18

-A WOW effect made with a gummy grid - UAO for Italian friends.
+A further experiment with the gummy grid.

-Inspired by @andform's amazing design <3, I built an interactive tool with p5.js and javascript to create animated grid systems.
+The result is this tentacular animation resembleling a sea ​​anemone.
+I thought it can fit the @creativecodeart prompt of the week: "Digital Surrealism".

+In the end it's always javascript, p5.js and sin() functions.

 `#creativecoding #processing #p5js #generative #creativecodeart`